-Therefore, Gleason willfully violated Exchange Act Rule 15l-1(a)(1) and violated FINRA Rule 2010.
+Therefore, Respondent willfully violated Exchange Act Rule 15l-1) and violated FINRA Rule 2010.

-- B. Respondent also consents to the imposition of the following sanctions: - a three-month suspension from associating with any FINRA member in all capacities and - a \$5,000 fine.
+- B. Respondent also consents to the imposition of the following sanctions: - a five-month suspension from associating with any FINRA member in all capacities; and - a \$5,000 fine.